MEP 8. Test Strategy

 - Parser golden tests.

 tests/parser/valid/andtests/parser/errors/.
-Snapshot the parsed AST as JSON. - Type checker golden tests.
+Snapshot the parsed AST as JSON.
+Runner:parser/parser_test.go. - Type checker golden tests.

 tests/types/valid/andtests/types/errors/.
-Snapshot accepted vs rejected programs and their error output. - Interpreter execution tests.
+Snapshot accepted vs rejected programs and their error output.
+Runner:types/check_test.go. - Interpreter execution tests.

-tests/interpreter/.
-Snapshot stdout for end-to-end programs. - Bytecode VM execution tests.
+tests/interpreter/valid/andtests/interpreter/errors/.
+Snapshot stdout and runtime errors for end-to-end programs.
+Runner:interpreter/interpreter_test.go. - Bytecode VM execution tests.

 tests/types/property/(planned).
 Generate programs and assert invariants automatically.